cywang90/modXTFinishers/release/MODULE_finisher_default/README.txt

 REQUIREMENTS
 ------------

-- The Witcher 3: Wild Hunt Patch 1.10
+- The Witcher 3: Wild Hunt Patch 1.10 or later
 - BASE eXTensible Finishers v4.0.0 or later

 ------------